White House Officials Worried Freezing Ukraine Aid Could Break The Law

 Sandy's testimony is important to Democrats' argument that Trump used his power capriciously — the president did not say in real time, according to this account, that he was worried about "corruption" in Ukraine and wanted to freeze assistance until he was satisfied with reforms there.

-That has been among explanations the White House has since given about why Trump acted.
+That has been among explanations the White House and others have since given about why Trump acted.
+What Sandy's testimony illustrated was that no explanation was given in real time.

-Moreover, critics argue, the law obligates Trump to dispose of funds in whatever way Congress has designated.
+Moreover, critics argue, the law obligates Trump to dispose of funds in whatever way Congress designates.
 Sandy told investigators that when he learned of the hold, he warned about its implications under the 1974 Impoundment Control Act.

 The funds Trump wanted to freeze had to be used by Sept.
 30, Sandy said.
 If they weren't, "they basically expire and they return to the Treasury."

+Democrats on the House and Senate appropriations committees warned the Trump administration in an Aug.
+3 letter that any such hold could constitute an "illegal impoundment" of funds, the new document said.

+That echoed the concerns that Sandy said he and some colleagues voiced inside the administration.

-Ultimately the White House released the Ukraine assistance in early September.
+Ultimately, the White House released the Ukraine assistance in early September.
 Trump and aides had wrought a policy over the year aimed on extracting concessions from Ukraine's leader.

 In exchange for a meeting and the military assistance, witnesses have said, Trump wanted Ukraine's president to announce investigations that Trump thought might help him in the 2020 election.